 - Objective: For most college students seeking internships or entering the professional job market, stating an objective on your resume is not necessary.
 Instead, bring out your interests in a cover letter that is customized for the specific job to which you are applying.

 - Education: List your degrees in reverse chronological order, with the most recent degree first as well as any study abroad experiences you may have.
 You may also include relevant coursework to highlight specific skills and knowledge.
 If your GPA is 3.0 or above, go ahead and list it in this section.

-- Experience: List your most recent experience first and do not overlook internships, volunteer positions and part-time employment.
+- Experience: List your most recent experience first and do not overlook internships, volunteer positions, and part-time employment.
 Use action verbs to highlight accomplishments and skills.

 - Additional Information: This section may stand alone under the “Additional Information” heading and highlight relevant information that may include computer and language skills, professional associations, university and community activities (including any offices held), and interests.